denisgaribovic/sales-forecasting/README.md

 - Modular codebase allows easy extension to new stores or products
 - Ready for scheduling with Airflow, Prefect, or similar orchestration tools
 - Suitable for containerization and cloud deployment (e.g., AWS Lambda, Azure Functions)
 - Can be integrated with BI tools like Power BI or Looker for interactive dashboards

+---

+*Built and maintained by [Denis Garibovic](https://www.linkedin.com/in/denisgaribovic).*